Washington State Sues Trump, Seeking A Stay On Immigration Ban

 When it imposed the immigration ban, the Trump administration cited concerns about potential terrorism threats; it has also noted that only a portion of the world's majority-Muslim countries are on the banned list.
 But as NPR's Greg Myre reported, the executive order "doesn't include any countries from which radicalized Muslims have actually killed Americans in the U.S. since Sept.
 11, 2001."

-Trump's action on Friday set off a weekend of protests, legal challenges, and confusion as travelers and border security personnel tried to adjust to a new set of rules.
+Trump's action on Friday set off a weekend of protests, legal challenges and confusion as travelers and border security personnel tried to adjust to a new set of rules.
 And on Monday, after the acting attorney general refused to defend the order, she was fired.

-Note: A previous version of this story incorrectly stated that Washington state's lawsuit names President Trump and other U.S. officials as plaintiffs.
-They are defendants.